thephpleague/url/4.0/components/scheme.md

 ### Scheme Standard Ports

-When one or more ports are usually used in association with a specific scheme it is called standard.
+When one or several ports are associated to a specific scheme (through their RFCs) the port is called standard.
 To get a list of those standard ports, you can call the `Scheme::getStandardPorts` method.
 If the default ports are unknown an empty array will be returned.
 Otherwise a list of found Port will be return as an array of [League\Url\Port](/4.0/components/port/) objects.

 ~~~php
 use League\Url\Scheme;